 Which of the following sources of income or non-cash benefits do you, or anyone in your household, receive?
-Fig. A. 10.
-Number of Households by Source of Cash Income Number of Households SSDI cs) Income Sources

 What is your monthly household income?

 Would you, or anyone in your household, like to receive any of the following services?